 Regarding the impact it will have on the dynamics of the web, the Helpful Content Update will certainly be "significant": although it does not target any specific niche, there are some categories that may be most affected by the new ways of evaluation for ranking purposes.

-In fact, there are certain types of content that seem to be affected more than others based on their testing (at least for now), namely online educational materials (such as guides and tutorials), arts and entertainment, shopping, and technology.
+Indeed, there are certain types of content that seem to be affected more than others based on their testing (at least for now), namely online educational materials (such as guides and tutorials), arts and entertainment, shopping, and technology.

 The idea is that there may be more low-quality "useless content" being hit in these niche areas than in others.